-Use these place value worksheets to introduce your child to the concept number value and position.
+Use these place value worksheets to introduce your child to the concepts of number value and position.

-Place value may be introduced in Kindergarten with simple tens and ones places, but it is built upon at a deeper level in First Grade.
+Place value may be introduced in Kindergarten with simple tens and ones places (see my lesson on 10's and 1's below), but it is built upon at a deeper level in First Grade.

 By the time this concept is introduced, your child should know that all numbers are written using only ten possible digits: